apple/coremltools/docs-guides/source/multifunction-models.md

 base_model = Base()
 ```

-Now lets update this model by attaching to it,
-one of the most common type of adapter, i.e. [LoRA](https://huggingface.co/docs/peft/en/package_reference/lora)
+Update the model by first attaching one of the most common type of adapters to it,
-(low rank approximation), and
+[LoRA](https://huggingface.co/docs/peft/en/package_reference/lora) (low rank approximation), and then
-convert the model.
-We will use the HuggingFace [peft](https://github.com/huggingface/peft)
+converting it using the HuggingFace [`peft`](https://github.com/huggingface/peft)
-package to do so.
+package.

 ```python
 from peft import get_peft_model, LoraConfig # peft==0.11.1